getcarina/getcarina.com/_tutorials/set-up-docker-machine.md

 * You have installed `docker-machine` through the Docker toolbox.
 For installation instructions, go to the installation section of [Docker-101](docker-101-introduction-docker), and click the link for your operating system.

-> Windows and Mac users should already have `docker-machine` installed.
+Windows and Mac users should already have `docker-machine` installed.
 If you are a linux user, you can find instructions to install `docker-machine` for linux here [here](https://docs.docker.com/machine/install-machine/).
+That being said, `docker-machine` is not required to run virtual environments on Linux.

 * [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads) or later.
 * A working terminal application.